oniony/TMSU/README.md

     up to you to manage them.
   * Tag values can be explicitly created: tmsu tag --create =2015.
 (It may be necessary to enclose the argument in quotes depending upon your shell.)
+  * It is no longer possible to add a circular tag implication.
+(These were not correctly applied anyway.
+An alias facility will be provided in a later version.)
   * Added integration tests covering CLI.

 v0.5.2